-- Election packets with ballot mailed 1/11/23 by our election processing vendor, YesElections - Eligible members can vote online (must use the unique code and pin printed on ballot) or paper ballot using only the official ballot from YesElections - A second election packet mailed March 31 to any eligible member who, as of March 24, 2023, had not yet voted - If you don't receive your second ballot by Monday, April 10, email RetirementPlus@trb.state.ma.us.
-At that time, we can send a replacement ballot via email or paper - Election period ends June 30, 2023 - Online votes must be submitted by midnight on June 30 - Paper ballots must be postmarked by June 30
+- Election packets with ballot mailed 1/11/23 and again on 3/31/23 by our election processing vendor, YesElections - Eligible members can vote online (must use the unique code and pin printed on ballot, or in email) or paper ballot using only the official ballot from YesElections - Voting credentials were emailed by YesElections on April 13 and May 8. - Replacement voting credentials are now provided via email, email RetirementPlus@trb.state.ma.us. - Election period ends June 30, 2023 - Online votes must be submitted by midnight on June 30 - Paper ballots must be postmarked by June 30